rusticstuff/simdutf8/README.md

 ![critcmp stimdutf8 v0.1.1 basic vs simdjson WSL](https://user-images.githubusercontent.com/3736990/116121748-38656480-a6c1-11eb-8cb4-385c7516a46a.png)
 simdutf8 beats simdjson on non-ASCII inputs and small inputs on this CPU.
-This benchmark is run on [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) since I could not get simdjson to reach maximum performance on Windows with any C++ toolchain.
+This benchmark is run on [WSL](https://docs.microsoft.com/en-us/windows/wsl/install-win10) since I could not get simdjson to reach maximum performance on Windows with any C++ toolchain (see simdjson issues [847](https://github.com/simdjson/simdjson/issues/847) and [848](https://github.com/simdjson/simdjson/issues/848)).

 ### simdutf8 basic vs simdjson UTF-8 validation on AMD Zen 2
 ![critcmp stimdutf8 v0.1.1 basic vs simdjson AMD Zen 2](https://user-images.githubusercontent.com/3736990/116122729-731bcc80-a6c2-11eb-82a5-6e297778a1c4.png)

-On Zen2 aligning reads apparently does not matter at all.
+On AMD Zen 2 aligning reads apparently does not matter at all.
 The extra step for aligning even hurts performance a bit around an input size of 4096.

 ### simdutf8 basic vs simdutf8 compat UTF-8 validation